nrlquaker/winbox-mac/README.md

 brew cask install winbox-mac
 ```

+## Update

+Recommended way to update is to use winbox inner updater: `Tools -> Check For Updates`.
+If you want to update using `brew cask` please check [Notes](#notes).

 ## Notes

-Managed addresses are saved to app folder so if you want keep them after update to newer version need to save them in the old version using `Tools -> Export...` then load in the new one `Tools -> Import...`
+Managed addresses are saved to `~/Library/Application Support/com.mikrotik.winbox_$(id)`.
+The id is different for each version of the app.
+So if you want keep them after updating not with winbox inner updater, you have to save them in the old version using `Tools -> Export...` then load in the new one with `Tools -> Import...`

 ## Version